ahmadore/anavara-challenge/README.md

 This document also serves as the general document for the project

 ## Design Decision
 After careful consideration of whether to Mono or to Micro, I decided to go with the monolithic code structure.
 I know, danger alert, but hear me out.

 #### Microservice
-	It's great in principle, but until you are fully ready and understood the requirements, you should not rush into implementing it.
+It's great in principle, but until you are fully ready and understand the requirements, you should not rush into implementing it.
 - in the case of Django, each service will need to become a project, which means there will be a lot duplication and additional overhead of managing common shared code, testing and deployment Infrastructure, configuration management etc
 - Needs dedicated teams to develop and manage each service.
 - Requires significant time to setup and get going.

 #### Monolith
 Most of the arguments against monoliths are around less agility - changes to any part requires the entire application to be tested, build and redeployed.
 Technology contraints - inablity to adopt new and emerging tehnologies, bugs can have wider blast radius and can cause the entire system to go down.
 However, the benefits include;
 - Less complexity and overhead due to authentication interactions between services
 - Common code sharing, reuse, and a unified version control and management
 - Easier and faster to develop, deploy, manage and maintain
 - Easier to test end-to-end

 ## Project structure
 I adopted modular monolithic code structure, by designing system in such a way that every path of the system is modular and very little need for interaction and dependency.
 With clear boundaries and interaction points.
 I have broken down the application into three modules (`users`, `authentication`, `records`) Here is a high level overview of the project structure
 ![Modules Structure](docs/components-relationship.jpg)